How to Avoid Common Pitfalls in Online Gambling

 3. Chasing Losses

-Chasing losses is a common pitfall that can quickly spiral out of control.
-After a losing streak, many players feel tempted to keep betting in an attempt to recover their losses, often leading to even greater financial setbacks.
+One of the most dangerous habits in online gambling is chasing losses.
+After a losing streak, some players feel compelled to keep betting in an attempt to recover their money, which often leads to even greater losses.

 How to Avoid This: